Skip to main content

 The Sacrificed Son Who Rises: Osiris, Tammuz, Attis, and the Corrupted Salem Teaching

 The dying-and-rising god motif appears with remarkable persistence across the ancient Near East and Mediterranean: Osiris in Egypt, Tammuz in Mesopotamia, Attis in Phrygia, Adonis in Syria.
-The Urantia Book explicitly identifies these mystery cults as degraded descendants of Salem missionary teaching, in which the original doctrine of salvation by faith in one God was progressively transformed into ritual reenactments of a sacrificed god whose resurrection was celebrated annually.
-The pattern is not pre-Christian prophecy but downstream corruption of the same Salem seed.
+The Urantia Book identifies these mystery cults as degraded descendants of Salem missionary teaching.
+The original doctrine of salvation by faith in one God was slowly transformed into ritual reenactments of a sacrificed god whose resurrection was celebrated each year.
+The pattern is not pre-Christian prophecy.
+It is downstream corruption of the same Salem seed.

 Corrupted Salem teaching ritualized into dying-god cults = Osiris, Tammuz, Attis, Adonis, Dionysus